Frequently Asked Questions

 How do I check if an update is available for an ebook I purchased?

-If your ebook is in the PDF file format, on the cover (page 1), click Check for Updates (the image to the right shows the location of the button; older ebooks have a different cover design; the link is at the lower left).
-A few of our oldest titles lack a Check for Updates button; in that case, contact us and we'll take care of you.
+If your ebook is in the PDF file format, on the cover (page 1), click Ebook Extras (or, for older titles, Check for Updates).
+A few of our oldest titles lack a Check for Updates button; in that case, contact us and we’ll take care of you.

 If you are not reading a PDF-formatted version, skim the first page or so of the “Read Me First” to find information about accessing updates or “ebook extras.”

 Whatever you click (or tap), if you aren’t logged in to your Take Control Ebooks account, you’ll get a dialog where you can log in or create a new account.
 You can close the dialog if you don’t want to deal with logging in.